Sevenforest/Digital-Cosmology/README_en.md

 > "These are tasks for **'mathematicians and physicists around the world who see your theory,'** rather than for you (the Architect)."
 > "Conclusion: This is the **roadmap for 'v2.0'.**"

-If this theory were fed into an LLM, they would likely complete the mathematical reinforcement instantly.
-However, I want this reinforcement to be completed by **"human hands."**
+Modern LLMs possess the capability to perform calculations and logical verification at incredible speeds if given appropriate axioms.
+However, defining *what* applications (mathematical models) should run on this new OS (Digital Universe) is still a task that requires **"Human Will."**

+Therefore, I wish to complete this final reinforcement (implementation) together with **"mathematicians and physicists worldwide who can wield AI."**

-As one human who designed this system, that is my wish.
+As the human who designed this system, that is my wish.

 -- *Sevenforest*